karisuchy/PyBer_Analysis/README.md

 # PyBer_Analysis

 ## Overview
 For this project, I created several types of visualizations for the ride-sharing app Pyber.
-The charts and graphs show the differences in ride-sharing amount different city types: Urban, Suburban and Rural.
+The charts and graphs show the differences in ride-sharing among different city types: urban, suburban and rural.
 This information will be used by Pyber to improve access to ride-sharing services and determine affordability for underserved communities.

 ## Resources
 Jupyter